jacobmellin/goel/README.md

 # Goel (WIP)

-Goel is a little tool that helps you keep track of your life goals.
+Goel is a small tool that helps you keep track of your life goals.

 TODO: Image / Animated WebP